 2013 Award for Outstanding Contributions in Education

 Dr. Bruns is professor of pathology, director of clinical chemistry, and associate director of molecular diagnostics at the University of Virginia in Charlottesville.
 He was a founding co-director of the accredited postdoctoral training program in clinical chemistry and laboratory medicine at UVA.
 He fulfilled many other teaching duties there, including serving as director of clinical chemistry training for residents in pathology and co-directing a weekly teaching conference in clinical chemistry.
-His educational efforts with the AACC include chairing the workshops committee for a National Meeting Organizing Committee and serving on the program and planning committees for several Arnold O. Beckman conferences.
+His educational efforts with the the Association for Diagnostics & Laboratory Medicine (formerly AACC) include chairing the workshops committee for a National Meeting Organizing Committee and serving on the program and planning committees for several Arnold O. Beckman conferences.
 He is an editor of several books in the field, including the 2005 and 2012 editions of Tietz Textbook of Clinical Chemistry and Molecular Diagnostics and the current and in-press editions of Tietz Fundamentals of Clinical Chemistry.
 He was the editor of Clinical Chemistry from 1990–2007 and is an author of 170 peer-reviewed articles.
 He has given more than 130 invited talks in the U.S. and abroad.
-Dr. Bruns has served in leadership positions in national and international organizations, including on the board of directors of the AACC, president of the Academy of Clinical Laboratory Physicians and Scientists (ACLPS), chair of the ethics task force of the International Federation of Clinical Chemistry, and president of the Association of Clinical Scientists.
-He has received a number of awards including the 1987 AACC award for contributions to research and the 1998 AACC award for contributions to clinical chemistry, the 2007 Gerald T. Evans Award of ACLPS, and the 2007 Distinguished Scientist Award of the National Academy of Clinical Biochemistry.
+Dr. Bruns has served in leadership positions in national and international organizations, including on the board of directors of the the Association for Diagnostics & Laboratory Medicine (ADLM), president of the Academy of Clinical Laboratory Physicians and Scientists (ACLPS), chair of the ethics task force of the International Federation of Clinical Chemistry, and president of the Association of Clinical Scientists.
+He has received a number of awards including the 1987 ADLM award for contributions to research and the 1998 ADLM award for contributions to clinical chemistry, the 2007 Gerald T. Evans Award of ACLPS, and the 2007 Distinguished Scientist Award of the National Academy of Clinical Biochemistry.

 2007 The Distinguished Scientist Award

-David E. Bruns, MD, FACB was honored with AACC's 2007 Distinguished Scientist Award.
+David E. Bruns, MD, FACB was honored with ADLM’s 2007 Distinguished Scientist Award.

 1998 Outstanding Contributions to Clinical Chemistry